Chestnut45/theseus/README.md

 // Notice you can iterate the objects themselves directly with the exact same syntax as iterating components for (auto&&[id, object] : scene.Each<GameObject>())
 {
-    // Collect only game objects with no children if (!object.HasChildren())
+    // Collect only game objects with no children (root objects) if (!object.HasChildren())
     {
         // ...